rancherfederal/carbide-docs/docs/registry-docs/za-enforcement.md

 ### Private Registry

-If your Rancher system images are in a private registry requiring authentication, you'll need to configure your Kubewarden policy-server with an [Pull Secret](https://docs.kubewarden.io/operator-manual/policy-servers/private-registry) in order for it to validate the signature.
+If your Rancher system images are in a private registry requiring authentication, you'll need to configure your Kubewarden policy-server with a [Pull Secret](https://docs.kubewarden.io/operator-manual/policy-servers/private-registry) in order for it to validate the signature.

 ### Creating the Policy